 Here is a great article on the Thrive Cuisine website with eight vegan enchilada sauces for you to check out.

-Now it’s time to talk about those yummy fillings!
+Now it’s time to talk about those yummy fillings for your vegetarian enchiladas!
 The possibilities are TRULY endless, so we’ll give you a few to get you started.

 A Vegetarian Zen favorite!
 This comes from our website.
 Since Larissa is really picky about veggies, this is a simple way to get in some added nutrients without a lot of extra “stuff.”